Harvard-IACS/2023-CS107/content/pages/project.md

 * Spectral Feature Extraction

 You are more than welcome to pitch your own idea, which must be approved by the Teaching Staff.

-### <a id="project-impact"></a><a class="anchor-link" href="#project-impact">Broader Impact</a>

-You must write a broader impact statement for your library.
-The broader impact should consider the accessibility of your software library to different groups of people.
-This statement should be around 250 words (approximately 1/2 page).
-It can be placed in the `README.md` of your library.
-Things to consider when writing this statement are:

-1. How will you make your library accessible to different groups?
-2. What process will contributions to your library need to go through?
-3. How will you ensure that this process is fair and welcoming to all groups?